 Sancy Suraj: Books.
 My first memory techniques book was “Use Your Head” by Tony Buzan.
 This is a good place to start for anyone interested in learning basic memory techniques.
 Since then I have read every single book on memory that I could get my hands on, from the 1800s right up to the latest memory books release.
 I’m also a fan of reading research papers and journal articles on memory.
 There are hundreds of journal articles on memory improvement as well as mnemonics.

 Sancy Suraj: Mnemonics, pronounced ‘with a silent ‘M’, are memory aids.
 Mnemonics are anything that can help us remember information better.
 A very simple mnemonic is ROYGBIV for remembering the colours of the rainbow.
 ROYGBIV= Red, orange, yellow, green, blue, indigo, violet.
 That is an example of an acronym mnemonics.
 Some students may have used it in school.
 However, we, as memory athletes do not use the acronym mnemonic as it is not reliable.
 For example what if there are two ‘S’ or three ‘R’?
 Which one comes first?
 Instead, we use more advance mnemonic techniques like the method of loci or the major system.

 Sancy Suraj: Yes and no.

-I currently run 4 of my companies.
+I currently run 4 companies.
 Pinnacle Minds is a memory training company that was founded in 2011.
 Some of my clients include Bank of Singapore, Nasdaq, GIC.

 Knowles Training Institute is a corporate training solutions company that was founded in 2018.
 Some of my clients there are Johnson & Johnson, ST Engineering, Deloitte.